 Hide the ribbons with the extra paper (inside overlay cut it in half).

 It’s pretty securely attached.
 You can also use this binding technique to make albums or books.

 Add the magnetic snaps.

 You can also add the magnetic snaps on each of the envelopes.

 Inside the back, I kept the side flaps and made a pocket.

 Punch holes on both side of the side flaps, decorate with eyelets, and tie it with the ribbons.

 For the flower embellishment outside of the clutch, I used a 2″ scallop circle punch.
 Spiral cut the flower.
-You can find a more detailed tutorial on my blog.

 Start from the outside, roll the paper.